richardanaya/js_ffi/README.md

 * jsffimalloc(i32) -> i32
 * jsfficallback(i32,f32,f32,f32,f32,f32,f32,f32,f32,f32,f32)

-As long as your module adheres to this you can use js_ffi.
+As long as your module adheres to this you can use `js_ffi`.
 Strings are simply c-strings in memorythat end in a `0` character.

 # License